-Much like Star Wars, E.T. was a phenomenon and just like they did with Star Wars the studios needed to capitalize on the fame right quick.
+Much like Star Wars, E.T. was a phenomenon and just as they did with Star Wars, the studios needed to capitalize on the fame right quick.
 What better way to do that, than with a hastily thrown together television special.

 “E.T. and Friends: Magical Movie Visitors” is that hastily thrown together special.
 Hosted by Mork from Ork himself, Robin Williams, the special follows the evolution of America’s perception of aliens culminating with our new undying devotion to our extraterrestrial messiah, E.T.

 The special starts with some behind the scenes footage of the making of the movie.
 Mostly showing Spielberg directing his child actors.
 Let me tell you, that young Drew Barrymore really knows how to cry and is absolutely adorable.

 Then we get some Williams, who is shot out of a cannon, riffing on all things space and E.T.
 Williams is supposed to represent the average American as he explains how he was frightened of aliens when he was younger and by saying this, he infers that perhaps his opinion has changed and that maybe it has to do with a certain alien?